CV Template (Curriculum Vitae)

 General CV Writing Tips

-The 5 C's of Resume Writing - Convincing, Concise, Clear, Consistent, and Clean - also apply to CV's .
-So in addition to reading through the Resume Tips, here are some points to remember when writing your CV.
+The 5 C's of Resume Writing - Convincing, Concise, Clear, Consistent, and Clean - also apply to curricula vitae.
+So, in addition to reading through our Resume Tips, here are some points to remember when writing a CV:

 - Be Concise: A CV does not need to be a single page like a resume, but it still needs to be succinct.
 The length is proportional to your experience, number of publications, etc. Do not stuff your CV with everything you've ever done just to make it look longer.